koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 a nice text editor.

 I tried to move to other solutions unsuccessfully.
-It works perfectly with my iPhone, iPad, and Mac and it has features that helps me go back in time and reflect.
+It works perfectly with my iPhone, iPad, and Mac, and it has features that help me go back in time and reflect.
 I can see what I wrote today, but during the years and review a specific scene of the movie.

 At the beginning, I was writing it every day or even more.
-It used to be my companion before going to bed, but now it I can't find the time and I write only when I feel like.
+It used to be my companion before going to bed, but now I can't find the time and I write only when I feel like.
 In the last 3/4 years, after burning out at work, I found myself writing once or twice a week.
 Being honest, I feel guilty of not writing every day anymore.
-I am scared of forgetting things, missing memories and not calming my mind down, but that is a pressure I don't want to have.
+I am scared of forgetting things, missing memories and not calming my mind down, but that is a pressure I would rather not feel.

 ## This show has everything